STIs & BBVs

 Scabies is caused by a mite which burrows into the skin.
 It can be treated easily and effectively, but your partner (and all members of the household if they have it) should be treated at the same time, and all bed linen washed.

-For more information on Scabies see: CDC - Scabies Information
+See additional information below CDC - Scabies Information

-For more information on Pubic Lice see: CDC - Pubic Lice Information
+See additional information below CDC - Pubic Lice Information